Looking Closely at the Growth Curve for Agora Inc. (API)

-Agora Inc. (NASDAQ:API) went up by 9.10% from its latest closing price compared to the recent 1-year high of $114.96.
-The company’s stock price has collected 10.55% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that Agora Announces RTE2021 Virtual Conference Agenda, Curated to Provide Insights on Video, Voice and Streaming Innovations
+Agora Inc. (NASDAQ:API) went up by 11.29% from its latest closing price compared to the recent 1-year high of $114.96.
+The company’s stock price has collected 13.14% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that STUDY: Demand for Real-Time, Interactive Digital Video & Audio Has Exploded in 2021

 Is It Worth Investing in Agora Inc. (NASDAQ :API) Right Now?